 KPMG Law LLP in Canada will continue to monitor the situation, and will endeavor to keep GMS Flash Alert readers informed as developments occur.

-1 To see “Policy Memo: Updated Guidance for the Referral of Cases and Issuance of Notices to Appear (NTAs) in Cases Involving Inadmissible and Deportable Aliens” (June 28, 2018), click here.
+1 See “Policy Memo (PDF 139 KB): Updated Guidance for the Referral of Cases and Issuance of Notices to Appear (NTAs) in Cases Involving Inadmissible and Deportable Aliens” (June 28, 2018).

 2 The “Updated Guidance on the Implementation of Notice to Appear Policy Memorandum” webpage on the USCIS website.